FAQ

 • Buy one of the complete kits and assemble it yourself

-Yes, many of the builders have made 3D printed parts available.
-Look up the 3D parts from the Building freETarget > Community Made Parts. https://free-e-target.com/community-made-piece-parts/
+Many of the builders have made 3D printed parts available.
+Look up the 3D parts at Community Made Parts

 No